The Power of Prognosis: Improving Covariate Balance Tests with Outcome Information: Are potential outcomes balanced? Why prognosis matters

-\begin{assumption}{(As-if Random Assignment)} \: $Z \indep \{Y(1), Y(0)\}$ \end{assumption} \begin{flushleft}where $\Perp$ denotes ``is independent of." \end{flushleft} According to Assumption \ref{POs}, treatment is assigned independently of potential outcomes.
-This condition ensures, for example, that sicker patients do not go systematically to the treatment group in a drug trial studying health outcomes, or that those less prone to vote do not disproportionately receive a vote-mobilizing intervention.
+In valid natural experiments, the following condition must hold: \begin{assumption}{(As-if Random Assignment)} \: Treatment is assigned independently of potential outcomes. \end{assumption} As-if random ensures, for example, that sicker patients do not go systematically to the treatment group in a drug trial studying health outcomes, or that those more prone to vote do not disproportionately receive a vote-mobilizing intervention.\footnote{Assumption \ref{POs} is also sometimes called (strong) ignorability.} If as-if random holds, the true ATE is estimable using simple, transparent methods (\citealt{Freedman1999}).

-If this condition holds, the true treatment effect is estimable: we can form an unbiased estimator such that $\widehat{\mathbb{E}[Y | Z = 1]} - \widehat{\mathbb{E}[Y | Z = 0]} = \tau$.\footnote{It also implies that the observed difference in means evaluated at each level of the covariate converges to the true conditional average treatment effect.} The assumption of ``strong ignorability" given in Assumption \ref{POs} can be contrasted with ``weak ignorability," or $Z \indep \{Y(1), Y(0)\}|\bm{X}$, which we consider later.
-In many natural experiments, analysts seek to assess the stronger, more useful Assumption \ref{POs}, which obviates the possibility of confounding from unobserved variables (e.g. unmeasured or mismeasured elements of $\bm{X}$) and thus allows simple, transparent estimation of the ATE, such as by taking a difference of mean outcomes in the treatment and control groups.

-Assumption \ref{POs} cannot be directly verified, however, since $\{Y_i(1), Y_i(0)\}$ is not completely observed for any unit.
-This is sometimes called `the fundamental problem of causal inference' \citep{Holland_1986}.
-In a randomized experiment, the statistical independence of treatment assignment and potential outcomes is an implication of the physical process of randomization (Fisher 1933, \citealt{zhao2021covariateadjusted}).
-In the context of natural experiments, ``as-if" random assignment is held to be an implication of some concrete process of treatment assignment that produces a haphazard allocation, in particular, one that does not depend on the units' potential outcomes (Freedman 1991, Dunning 2012).
+This assumption can be the ``Achilles Heel" of natural experiments, however (\citealt{Dunning2008}).
+In a true randomized experiment, a chance protocol under the control of a researcher (\citealt{Fisher1935}) ensures that treatment is independent of potential outcomes, as well as any fixed covariates---though even in experiments, issues like attrition or failed implementation can compromise as-if random.
+In natural experiments, by contrast, as-if random is held to be an implication of a process, not under the control of the researcher, that is alleged to produce a haphazard allocation that does not depend on potential outcomes.